Welcome to Alligator Class Page!

 You may wish to send your child in with a bottle of water to keep in the classroom.
 I strongly advise this as it a quick and easy way for your child to stay topped up with water!
 Please make sure that the bottle contains water only and is named.

 School uniform PE kits are to be worn to school on the day your child has PE.
 Our PE lessons will take place on a Thursday, with swimming taking place on a Monday.
 Please ensure that your child is sent in with the appropriate kit for that day so that they are able to take part in a fun, interactive lesson!
 Please also ensure any earrings are removed for these days so that your child can participate.
 No branded clothing items should be worn for PE, especially hoodies as these can be dangerous during some PE lessons such as Gym.

 Please ensure that your child wears the correct uniform to school as colourful hair bows, jewellery etc can become very distracting and can easily get lost.

 As you know, Alligator class will have two teachers this year.
 The first half of the week will be covered by Mrs Rammell and Mrs Silbereis will teach the second half of the week.
 Both will teach alternate Wednesdays.

 Your child should have a yellow reading record book, a reading book and spelling book.

-Please take the time to practice reading and spellings at least 5x a week and note down when you read with your child in the yellow reading record book.
+Please take the time to practise reading and spellings at least 3x a week and note down when you read with your child in the yellow reading record book.
+If you could complete more, that would be fantastic!
 Reading books can be changed on a Tuesday or a Friday as long as their reading record book has been signed and a comment has been made.
 Spellings are given out on a Friday and are tested the following Friday.